erik73/addon-mail/mail/DOCS.md

 use those certificates for the SMTP and IMAP services.

 The files should be named fullchain.pem and privkey.pem.

+#### Option: `message_size_limit` (required)

+Configures the max size of a single message/mail in MB.
+Messages larger than this will get rejected.
+If you want the best compatibility with common cloud mail providers, use 50 MB.
+Default: 10

 #### Option: `enable_mailfilter` (required)